LogtalkDotOrg/logtalk3/scripts/NOTES.md

 ________________________________________________________________________

-This directory contains shell scripts used for Logtalk testing, packaging, installation, and integration with Prolog compilers.
+This directory contains support files for creating Docker containers and shell scripts used for Logtalk testing, packaging, installation, and integration with Prolog compilers.
 Those with extension `.sh` are bash shells scripts for MacOS X, Linux, and similar systems.
-Those with extension `.js` are JScript command-line scripts for Windows;
-they require WSH 5.6 or later version to be installed and should be run using `cscript.exe` from a DOS command line shell (you may download WSH 5.6 from `http://msdn.microsoft.com/downloads/list/webdev.asp`).
+Those with extension `.js` are JScript command-line scripts for Windows; they require WSH 5.6 or later version to be installed and should be run using `cscript.exe` from a DOS command line shell (you may download WSH 5.6 from `http://msdn.microsoft.com/downloads/list/webdev.asp`).

 Man pages are provided for all POSIX shell scripts, which can be listed